-If you or a loved one are coming up on a parole hearing, there's no need to go it alone.
+If you or a loved one are coming up on a parole hearing, there is no need to go it alone.

 California Criminal Defense Lawyer David Ramirez specializes in both revocation and "lifer" parole suitability hearings before the Board of Parole Hearings.
 He also represents clients in "mentally disordered offender" and "sexually violent predator" hearings.

-When he's not reviewing files and preparing briefs on parole matters, Ramirez helps inmates with prison administrative appeals and disciplinary proceedings.
-He's been a prisoner advocate since his days at Pacific McGeorge School of Law, where he assisted Folsom State Prison inmates as part of the Institute of Administrative Justice, California Parole Advocacy Program.
+When he is not reviewing files and preparing briefs on parole matters, Ramirez helps inmates with prison administrative appeals and disciplinary proceedings.
+He has been a prisoner advocate since his days at Pacific McGeorge School of Law, where he assisted Folsom State Prison inmates as part of the Institute of Administrative Justice, California Parole Advocacy Program.

 One aspect of Ramirez's practice is representing "lifers" in parole suitability hearings.
 In these high-stakes proceedings, Ramirez helps inmates who have been down upwards of 30 years demonstrate their fitness to re-enter society.
 These hearings are so important because if an inmate gets denied, he or she might not get another opportunity for 15 years.

 Ramirez has helped over 20 lifers get a second chance at freedom.

 Ramirez also defends parolees in probable cause and California parole revocation hearings.
 As part of that process, he advocates for client access to the kinds of treatment and rehabilitative programs that can make all the difference in transitioning back into society.

 A soccer fan and avid racquetball player, Ramirez is the proud father of four children.

 Whether you face additional prison time on an alleged parole violation, or you want a deserving family member or friend to have the very best shot at another chance on the outside, David Ramirez is the attorney for the job.